ceserik/SLapSim.jl/README.md

 Solver prints lap time; GLMakie window shows trajectory and states.
 Animations save to `sync/animations/`.

 ## Sensitivity analysis
+Traditional ways for sensitivity analysis require running the simulation **multiple times** and then use finite difference for the sensitivity analysis, DiffOpt.jl allows to run the simulation **once** and get sensitivity anlaysis immidiatelly!
-This is example of sensitivity analysis, all parameters of vehicle can be cheaply included in this analysis.
-After solving the lap-time problem, the computation of sensitivity analysis takes couple seconds.
+This is example of such sensitivity analysis, all parameters of vehicle can be **cheaply** included in this analysis.
+After solving the lap-time problem, the computation of sensitivity analysis takes **couple seconds**.
 <img width="1121" height="839" alt="image" src="https://github.com/user-attachments/assets/0e5aa64f-3b8a-497c-87b6-1f16148c7fb6" />
 Problem with this analysis is that it is not validated on a real vehicle, also the vehicle model has not been validated, therefore reslts should be taken with a grain of salt.